 JERRY’S BURGER BAR

-Located in the student heartland of Observatory, Jerry’s Burger Bar has a laid-back, edgy vibe with burgers that mean business with a wide choice of craft beers to wash them down.
+With branches all over Cape Town, Jerry’s Burger Bar has a laid-back, edgy vibe with burgers that mean business with a wide choice of craft beers to wash them down.
 Intimate and cosy, the restaurant pays homage to Norman Collins (aka Sailor Jerry) the founder of modern-day tattooing, with his classic swallow and monkey designs splashed across the interior.
-Open till late every night, Jerry’s is a firm favourite in Obs.

 Renowned for their decadent burgers, both vegetarian and beef, Clarke’s is a favourite spot for locals.
 Wash the burgers down with local craft beers such as Jack Black Lager and Darling Brew Native Ale.
 It is also a perfect spot for people watching.